trigger-segfault/majiro-py/README.md

 **Python Package Name:** `mjotool`<br>
 **VSCode Extension Name:** `vscode-majiro`

-**Warning:** The default branch is named `unstable` for a reason.
-This library *will* probably go through countless changes, refactors, and rewrites.
+**Warning:** This library *will* probably go through countless changes, refactors, and rewrites.
 Most of it, refactoring to catch up to the source C# project **mjotool** is based off of.

 This library/tool is heavily tied to *and based on* [AtomCrafty/MajiroTools](https://github.com/AtomCrafty/MajiroTools), and additionally the repo's [Wiki knowledge base](https://github.com/AtomCrafty/MajiroTools/wiki).